To better understand the Medicaid Community Spouse Resource Allowance (CSRA), it is important to understand the terminology associated with it.

-Several assets are considered exempt and are not factored in when adding up the couple’s assets to calculate the CSRA.
-These include the couples’ primary home, given the non-applicant spouse lives in the home, household furniture and appliances, clothing, an automobile, irrevocable (it cannot be changed or cancelled) funeral and burial trusts, and life insurance policies with a total face value under a certain amount (generally $1,500).
+Several assets are considered exempt and are not factored in when adding up a couple’s assets to calculate the CSRA.
+These include the couple’s primary home, given the non-applicant spouse lives in it, household furniture and appliances, clothing, an automobile, irrevocable (it cannot be changed or cancelled) funeral and burial trusts, and life insurance policies with a total face value under a certain amount (generally $1,500).

 How to Calculate the Community Spouse Resource Allowance?